noxjs/noxjs/README.md

 Nox.js helps you defining namespaces, injecting your dependencies (if any) and modularizing your application.

-It does't need jQuery or any third-party library, although you can use any with no problems.
+It does't need jQuery or any third-part library, although you can use any with no problems.

 ## Usage